 Online & mobile sportsbooks in Tennessee

-While Tennessee has yet to announce the online sportsbooks that will operate in the state, licensing is underway.
+Four operators — BetMGM, DraftKings, FanDuel and Tennessee Action 24/7 — have already applied for licenses, and they will be the first four to go live in the state.
 We will update this space accordingly as sites confirm their presence in the state.
-What we do know, is that there is no limitation on how many operators can receive a license.
-So as long as a sportsbook is approved by regulators, they’re welcome in Tennessee.
+There is no limitation on how many operators can receive a license, so as long as a sportsbook is approved by regulators, they’re welcome in Tennessee.

 Given this leniency, we expect to see most the major players that currently conduct online sports betting operations in other states, along with a few niche books, to enter the mix.

 The latest TN news